Day 1 – Coron Island Hopping

 Crystal clear emerald water is only accessible via a short 300-step hike: Kayangan Lake holds the title “Cleanest lake in the Philippines”, all because a group of Filipinos takes care of the lake.
 Fantastic work, guys!
 The hike to the top also leads to a viewpoint that has a beautiful view over the boat docks.

 Twin Lagoon Coron

 Twin Lagoon in Coron Philippines is a large lagoon accessible via a small swim-through gap between cliffs.
 Snorkel along the cliff and see the incredible underwater life.
 Ask your captain, to avoid the tourists as much as possible since you don’t want to be in the water with hundreds of tourists.

 Banol Beach Coron

 Soft white sand, crystal clear water, and a fantastic place to have a delicious lunch with the products you bought at the market and sunbathe afterward.
-Banol Beach one of the most stunning beaches of Coron.
+Banol Beach is one of the most stunning beaches in Coron.

 A delicious Filipino lunch will be freshly prepared on the boat by the boat staff.
 The usually includes an eggplant salad, fish or chicken, fresh fruits and rice.
 A yummy thing to do in Coron.